gabrieleteotino/bluish-capsule/content/project/datingapp/16-messaging/4-message-thread.md

 ## Tab selection

-Feature: when the user clicks the message button in the profile component the tab messagesd is activated.
+Feature: when the user clicks the message button in the profile component then the tab messages is activated.

 Valor-soft [example](https://valor-software.com/ngx-bootstrap/#/tabs#tabs-manual-select).